covid-policy-modelling/web-ui/README.md

 #### API Testing

-The API documentation can also be tested against your running local server.
+The API documentation can also be tested against your running local server, although there are a number of complications in doing so.
-This relies on a few things being in place before it can be executed:

 - Your server must be running on `localhost:3000`
 - Your server should be running in local mode (otherwise actual simulations will be executed).